 If you’re in charge of marketing in a company or work with creating marketing materials, then this article is for you.
-Graphic design for marketing materials and ads aren’t the same as other designs.
+Graphic design for marketing materials and ads isn’t the same as other designs.
 Just because something looks great doesn’t mean it works great.
-Your design usually has a particular focus, whether it’s to attract clicks, entice user to perform a specific action, or convey your brand/company’s message quickly and clearly.
-So here are 10 powerful ways you can be marketing graphic design to get better results for your marketing efforts!
+Your design usually has a particular focus, whether it’s to attract clicks, entice a user to perform a specific action, or convey your brand/company’s message quickly and clearly.

 This might come off as obvious, but a lot of times marketing teams just don’t do their proper research before creating their marketing materials.
 What are your competitors doing?
 What kind of content are they putting out?
 How are they crafting their content?
 And what kind of language are they using in how they are marketing graphic design?
 Before you even start designing your marketing materials, make sure it’s needed.
 And make sure it’s competitive relative to your competitors.